piyushmishra12/Agriculture-Commodities-Price-and-Seasons/README.md

 We know that MSPs are decided by government policy.
 So the MSP dataset is simply a policy jotted down in a tabular form.
 There is no experiment so there are no observations in actuality.
 We are treating the data values in MSP dataset as ground truths.
 So attempting to detect outliers in the MSP dataset would seem absurd.

 ### Seasonality Detection, Seasonality Removal and Comparing Prices
-* The code for the second and third tasks: [Tasks Two and Three](https://github.com/itsmepiyush2/Agriculture-Commodities-Price-and-Seasons/blob/master/seasonality%20detection%2C%20deseasonalising%20and%20comparing%20prices.ipynb)
+* The code for the second and third objectives: [here](https://github.com/itsmepiyush2/Agriculture-Commodities-Price-and-Seasons/blob/master/seasonality%20detection%2C%20deseasonalising%20and%20comparing%20prices.ipynb)

 #### "Any predictable change or pattern in a time series that recurs or repeats over a specific period can be said to be seasonal."
 In order to detect seasonality in a time series, the signal needs to be broken down into trend, seasonality and the residue.
 In case of an additive seasonality, the signal is the summation of trend, seasonality and residue; and in case of multiplicative seasonality, the signal is the product of the three components.